The Finest Solution for Your Strands: Glycerin For Hair

 Glycerin and its Types

+Before looking at the benefits of glycerin for hair, let's first understand Glycerin for hair and it's types.
 Glycerin can be found in seaweed, higher plants and animals.
 In humans, it gathers subcutaneously in the form of lipids.
 There are 2 types of glycerin:

-- Natural glycerin: Natural glycerin is derived from oils and fats.
+- Natural glycerin: Natural glycerin for hair is derived from oils and fats.
 Coconut and palm oil are some of the sources.
 To get natural glycerin the first step is to get crude glycerin.
 This is produced by refining and condensing an aqueous solution obtained by hydrolysis of oils and fats.
 This is further distilled and refined to obtain the finished product.

 A further differentiation between the types of glycerin could be